GuangyaoLAO/Lightency/README.md

-This is the repo for the solution to Lightency challenge.
+This is the repo for the solutions to Lightency challenges.